Stupeflix/stupeflix-ae-guidelines/docs/02-01_optim.rst

 The best practice is to create the AE project at the correct resolution to avoid as much as possible realtime downsizing during rendering.

-For a client, we managed to divide by a factor of 2 the render time of their widget simply by reducing assets size, because they designed their project and rendered their assets in 1080p while they delivered to their customer through Stupeflix only 360p videos at best.
+For one of our client, we managed to divide by a factor of 2 the render time of their widget simply by reducing assets size, because they designed their project and rendered their assets in 1080p while they delivered the videos to their at a 360p resolution.
 This rendertime gain was only by reducing file sizes through assets resolution reduction.

 To put it simple, if you are targetting to deliver 360p or 540p files to your customers through Stupeflix, the best practice is to deliver us AE projects in 360p or 540p.

 If you plan to deliver multiple resolutions, you can either provide us a project at the highest resolution, or several projects to cover several resolutions.

-Please note that just nesting your high resolution comp into a small definition comp inside AE is not the way to go because you don't scale down your original assets, and you are indeed adding 1 level of depth thus slowing down the whole rendering process.
+Please note that just nesting your HD comp into a SD comp inside AE and scaling it to fit the new resolution is not the way to go because you are not scaling down your original assets, only the output, and you are instead adding 1 level of depth thus slowing down the whole rendering process.

 Depth and Matte
 ---------------

 The most render time intensive elements in an After Effects project are depth of the composition nesting, and the trackmattes.
 And the more you nest both, the bigger the render hit.
+That's what we call a Death Combo, and you can learn more about them `here <https://stupeflix-ae-guidelines.readthedocs.org/en/latest/01-09_script.html#death-combo>`_

 Matting a precomp is something sometimes you can't avoid, but matting a precomp which already have matting inside will be killing the render time.
 If on top of that your precomps are exceeding the recommanded max size of 2048×2048 it will get ugly.

 So beware of nested matting and try to avoid depth bigger than 3.

+Also, if you need to stack several trackmatted layers, all using the same trackmatte, you will get better performance by precomposing your layer together and then only matting the precomp.
+This will save some render time